Chain Bridge Bank

-Chain Bridge Bank, National Association (N.A.) is a United States nationally chartered bank headquartered in McLean, Virginia.
-Established in 2007 by former Illinois Senator Peter Fitzgerald, the bank serves trade associations, think tanks, lobbying firms, political committees, nonprofit organizations, other businesses, and individuals nationwide.
+Chain Bridge Bank, National Association (N.A.) is a United States nationally chartered bank headquartered in McLean, Virginia, established in 2007 by former Illinois Senator Peter Fitzgerald.

 History

 Chain Bridge was founded in 2007 by Peter Fitzgerald, two years after he left his Senate seat.
-The bank was started and capitalized, in part, with family wealth.
+The bank was started with $18.2 million, half of which came from the Fitzgerald family's wealth.
 Fitzgerald's father, Gerald F. Fitzgerald, previously chaired Chicago's Suburban Bancorp, which was sold to Bank of Montreal in 1994 for $246 million.
 The extended Fitzgerald family has a history in banking, having owned, co-owned, or managed approximately 57 community banks since the 1940s.

-Shortly after opening, Chain Bridge Bank cancelled a bricks and mortar branching strategy and instead shifted to online technologies, such as remote deposit capture, in order to provide bank services nationwide.
-The bank only has one physical branch, in McLean 10 miles west of Washington, D.C.
+Shortly after opening, Chain Bridge Bank decided to focus on offering service online.
+The bank only has one physical branch, in McLean, Virginia.

-During the 2008 financial crisis, Chain Bridge Bank attracted client deposits due to its lack of bad assets and debt.
-Peter Fitzgerald stated in September 2008, "We're drowning in liquidity because people are pulling money out from other places and depositing it with us."
-To accommodate clients' needs, particularly political campaigns requiring ready access to funds, the bank maintained high liquidity by investing deposits at the Federal Reserve or other liquid assets.

-In 2012, the bank created a mortgage division specializing in customized lending, with a focus on jumbo loans.
+Chain Bridge found success during the 2008 financial crisis.
+John McCain's presidential campaign sought a new bank for its funds due to other banks being unable to borrow enough money to continue their normal operations.
+The campaign moved its funds to Chain Bridge because of its ability at the time to provide short-term liquidity to meet the campaign's needs.
+The funds from the McCain campaign doubled the deposits in Chain Bridge.

 The bank operates as a subsidiary of Chain Bridge Bancorp, Inc., a Delaware-chartered bank holding company.
 On October 7, 2024, the Company completed its initial public offering (“IPO”) by issuing 1.85 million shares of Class A common stock at a public offering price of $22 per share.
 The Company raised approximately $40.7 million in gross proceeds from its IPO.
 Shares trade on the New York Stock Exchange under the ticker symbol “CBNA."